Wiper blades are among the most expendable car parts.

-Downside here (maybe the only one), is the price.
+The downside here (maybe the only one), is the price.
 For the price of one quality set of beam-style wiper blades, you can get almost ten sets of frame-style ones.
 Of course, there are copies of beam-style blades but I wouldn’t recommend them.

-Do what ever suits you.
+Do whatever suits you.
 Both types are good and will do the job as long as they are made in quality.

 From the well-known brands to the copy-cat ones, picking the proper ones can be a task.

 What is a quality wiper blade?
-The answer is: one that wipes well and lasts at least two years (in all-weather conditions).
+The answer is one that wipes well and lasts at least two years (in all-weather conditions).